flybywiresim/docs/docs/fbw-a32nx/feature-guides/nw-tiller.md

 The rudder controls only can turn the nose wheel up to 6° and won't be sufficient for taxi operations.

-The turn angle of the nosewheel is speed dependent and the limits to which angle it can be turned follows this graph:
+The maximum turn angle of the nosewheel is speed dependent and the limits to which angle it can be turned follows this graph:

 ![Nose wheel Steering Speed Reference](../assets/nw-tiller/nosewheel-steering-reference.png "Nose wheel Steering Speed Reference"){loading=lazy}